meadery/white-bread/README.md

 After following the getting started steps you may find your default context starts to get a bit large.
 There are two ways this can be broken apart:

-1. By composing your default suite out of subcontexts.
+1. By composing your default suite out of subcontexts using the `import_steps_from` macro.
 2. By splitting your features into different suites each starting with a different context.

 ## Subcontexts